pedronarbondo/project-todolist/README.md

 # project-todolist
-See it hosted live (WIP) @ https://pedronarbondo.github.io/project-todolist/
+See it hosted live (WIP) @ Unfortunately, a live view for this is not available yet.
+If you'd like to see the current progress so far, please clone the repo and run it in-browser!

 Honestly, I underestimated this project.